 Process Safety Competency

 I have been running a process safety training business for over 15 years and see these dynamics time and time again.
 With internal staff movements and constraints on training spend, I have seen many companies not materially move forward over several years.
 Often when the evangelist moves on to a new role, there is a significant step backwards.
-How do we broaden out the skill pool so that ever person associated with an operation understands the basics and can more effectively contribute to PSM?
+How do we broaden out the skill pool so that every person associated with an operation understands the basics and can more effectively contribute to PSM?
 This is what is needed to shift the culture.

 To deliver on competence development for the business, the following training model is proposed.
 It is fundamentally based on foundation training that the whole company receives.